Eggshell isolated it, an ivory wall. Egg whites pulsed with its subtle heartbeat. The sunny yolk warmed its joints.

 “Dan!
 I miss them too, but there’s an order to things, here!”
 She growled.
 “Did you spend seven years in a monastery just to gamble your soul for old pals?”

-“No, but now I know it’s an option, I can’t think of a better reason.
+“No, but now that I know it’s an option, I can’t think of a better reason.
 I should have devoted my whole life to this.”

 Faith tssk’d.
 “You’re a bad liar, Dainty.
 This was your plan all along.
 You’re right where you meant to be.”
 She turned tail to him.
 “I’m flying to the Mountain to tell the Zephyrs why I’m late.”